-What’s the Best Camera for Wildlife Photography?
+What’s the Best Camera for Wildlife Photography in 2019?

 I am always asked one question more than any other: what is the best camera for wildlife photography?
 Digital SLRs are numerous now, with plenty of options on the market.
 But now there are also mirrorless cameras to throw into the equation.
 Navigating this minefield of camera technology is incredibly complicated, especially if you are new to the field.